A comprehensive separation of dark matter and baryonic mass components in galaxy clusters I: Mass constraints from Abell S1063: Supplementary mass constraint 1: cluster members

 Fig.~\ref{fig:galaxy-fitting-ICL-res} presents the results of our fitting procedure in the \textit{HST} image considering the ${\rm F160W}$ filter.
 The top panel presents the \textit{HST} image where the non-fitted areas are masked, the middle and bottom panels show the output model and residuals, respectively.
 Our procedure is able to capture globally the shapes of the fitted galaxies in the field of AS1063, as shown in the output model.
 However, residuals highlight the limitation of our approach and of the chosen galaxy model.
+Of the $1566$ fitted galaxies, we rejected the results of $63$ fits that did not reproduce the data well, all concerning field galaxies and not cluster members.
+Besides galaxies which significantly deviate from elliptical symmetry, it is usually possible to obtain a good fit by manually tuning priors, model subtraction and masking from neighbouring objects, which we only did for the cluster member.
 We notice an overestimation of the flux around some galaxies in the residual maps, like the two objects highlighted by letters 'A' and 'B'.
 These galaxies exhibit a complex morphology with spiral features that cannot be accounted for by S\'ersic or dPIE profiles.
 Many galaxies also exhibit an over/underestimation pattern in their central part or outskirts, though this pattern is weaker than observed in spiral galaxies.
 These galaxies may be more accurately fitted with two profiles accounting for a bulge-disk decomposition.

-Regarding the residuals, we present their distribution weighted by the inverse of the data error in Fig.~\ref{fig:galaxy-fitting-res-laplace}.
-As one can see, there is a bias in estimating the flux, i.e., the median of the weighted residuals is $-0.071$ as shown by the black dashed line, which indicates a slight overestimation of the observed flux.
-As this median is computed on the residuals divided by the observational uncertainty, we can deduce that this overestimation is small compared to that error, representing only $7.1$ per cent.
+Regarding the residuals, we present their distribution weighted by the inverse of the data error in Fig.~\ref{fig:galaxy-fitting-res-laplace} with and without the $\sinh^{-1}$ transform in the $[-5,5]$ interval.
+As one can see, both residual distributions are indistinguishable from each other.
+The differences between the two likelihood schemes appear in the tail of the distributions.
+This comparison is presented in Appendix~\ref{app:Likelihood_checks} with the likelihood robustness test.
+The median of the weighted residuals is $-0.078$ as shown by the black dashed line.
+As this median is computed on the residuals divided by the observational uncertainty, we can deduce that this overestimation is small compared to that error, representing only $7.8$ per cent.
 The width of the distribution is measured with the median absolute deviation (MAD), scaled to be equivalent to a Gaussian standard deviation.
-We obtain a value of $0.775$.
-Hence, according to the MAD, our models capture galaxy profiles within the observational errors, as in the ideal case we expect a value of $\sim1$.
+We obtain a value of $0.769$.
+Hence, according to the MAD, our models capture galaxy profiles within the observational errors with a slight over-fit, as in the ideal case we expect a value of $\sim1$.